The Battle of Agincourt: The Muddy Massacre of the Hundred Years’ War

 Although the English were outnumbered by the French, Henry made a wise decision in terms of the site of battle.
 Henry positioned his army on a newly ploughed field which was flanked on both sides by dense woodland.

 As a result of heavy rains prior to the battle, the field was muddy, which made it difficult for heavily armed soldiers to march across.
-The dense woodlands also benefited the English, as it narrowed the front, thereby countering the numerical superiority of the French, and prevented the French army from making maneuvers that could allow them to envelope the English.
+The dense woodlands also benefited the English, as it narrowed the front, thereby countering the numerical superiority of the French, and preventing the French army from making maneuvers that could allow them to envelope the English.

 Henry placed his knights and men-at-arms in the center, while the archers were deployed in edges of their flanks.
 These archers were armed with longbows, which have an effective range of up to 250 yards (229 meters).
 In addition, a well-trained longbowman could fire up to 10 arrows per minute.